GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 used nowadays are listed below.

 * [Layered architecture](https://en.wikipedia.org/wiki/Multitier_architecture) - components within the layered
-  architecture are organized into logical horizontal layers, with each layer preforming a specific role within the application.
+  architecture are organized into logical horizontal layers, with each layer performing a specific role within the application.
 Most layered architectures consist of four standard layers: presentation, business logic, persistence, and database.
 This is an example of a technologically-partitioned architecture.